nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1b1.
 User proceeds to enter new data to add another reader.

     * 1b2.
-Steps 1b and 1b1 are repeated until the data entered is a non-existing reader
+Steps 1b and 1b1 are repeated until the data entered is a non-existing reader.

       Use case resumes from step 2.